lmammino/loige.co/content/posts/2022-02-02_2021-a-year-in-review/index.md

 [![Reviews of Node.js Design Patterns as of January 2022](./node-js-design-patterns-amazon-reviews.png)](https://www.amazon.com/dp/1839214112?tag=loige09-21#customerReviews)

-If you haven't left a review for Node.js Design Patterns, please [consider doing that](https://www.amazon.com/dp/1839214112?tag=loige09-21#customerReviews).
+If you haven't left a review for Node.js Design Patterns yet, please [consider doing so](https://www.amazon.com/dp/1839214112?tag=loige09-21#customerReviews).
 This is one of the most effective actions you could do to help us promoting the book and tell us what we can do to make it better! 🙏

 A final note is that, throughout last year, we published 3 new blog articles on the blog section of the book website: